Overview

 Start with a short practical summary and a meeting focused on what support is needed now.

-Why do children sometimes seem fine at school and exhausted later?
+Why do children sometimes seem okay at school but exhausted later?

-Because access effort and sensory strain can build silently through the day.
+Because access effort and sensory strain can build silently through the day and show up more clearly afterward.

 What matters most in the plan?

-Clear practical adjustments, named responsibility, and regular review.
+Clear adjustments, named responsibility, and regular review based on how real school days are going.

 Where should we go after this?